Research

 Research Groups

-brAIn lab: Our lab, that I co-Head with Paolo Burelli, is an umbrella for research projects between modelling brain processing (from basic human cognition to user experience in HCI) driven by AI and ML, and informing AI and IT technology by human cognition.
-The brAIn lab provides SOTA neuro-imaging (EEG), and behaviour-measuring (motion & eye tracking) facilities and host related study and supervision projects on all academic levels.
-As research is a team effort, the lab is tightly linked with my key collaborators below as well as the NLPnorth and the Creative AI groups at ITU.For interested researchers, there might be open positions, and for students there is a list of topic suggestions.
+brAIn lab: Our lab, which I co-Head with Paolo Burelli, is an umbrella for research projects between understanding the brain through AI (i.e. new perspectives on informative biosignals) and pioneering brain- & cognition-inspired AI (i.e. human cognition as inductive bias).
+The brAIn lab provides SOTA neuro-imaging (EEG) and behaviour-measuring (motion and eye tracking) facilities and hosts related study and supervision projects on all academic levels.
+As research is a team effort, the lab is tightly linked with my collaborators as well as the NLPnorth and the Creative AI groups at ITU.For interested researchers, there might be open positions, and for students there is a list of topic suggestions.

 PhD Supervision